jcoliz/WindowsAiEdgeLabCV/README.md

 IoT Core container images must be built on an IoT Core device.

-We will need a way to copy files to our device, and a powershell window from our development PC connected to that device.
+We will need a way to copy files to our device, and a Windows PowerShell window from our development PC connected to that device.

 First, we will map the Q: drive to our device so we can access files.
 You'll need the Device IP Address, as well as the Device Administrator Password.

 ```
-PS C:\WindowsAiEdgeLabCV> $DeviceIPAddress="192.168.1.102"
+PS C:\WindowsAiEdgeLabCV> $DeviceIPAddress = "192.168.1.102"
-PS C:\WindowsAiEdgeLabCV> net use q: \\$DeviceIPAddress\c$ pw /USER:Administrator
+PS C:\WindowsAiEdgeLabCV> net use q: \\$DeviceIPAddress\c$ $DeviceAdministratorPassword /USER:Administrator
 The command completed successfully.
 ```

-Second, we'll connect a power shell session.
-Open a new power shell window, and connect to the device.
+Second, we'll connect a Windows PowerShell session to our target device.
+Open a new Windows PowerShell window, and connect to the device.
 When prompted enter the Device Administrator Password.

 ```
-PS C:\WindowsAiEdgeLabCV> Enter-PSSession -ComputerName $ip -Credential ~\Administrator
+PS C:\WindowsAiEdgeLabCV> Enter-PSSession -ComputerName $DeviceIPAddress -Credential ~\Administrator
 ```

 ## Copy published files to target device